A50tt/TestCapitales/README.txt

 This is a program to practise the capitals of every country, in English.

-It was before learning about multithreading on the GUI.
-Este es un programa para practicar las capitales de todos los países, en inglés. ¡Fue antes de aprender más sobre multithreading en el GUI!
+It was before learning about multithreading on the GUI and also before starting to use classes the intended way.

-The music inside the program has rights completely alien to me:
+It is quite a monolithic app, but I wanted to share it.

-La música que este programa contiene tiene derechos totalmente ajenos a mi:
+The music inside the program have reserved rights:

 - Main menu music: Gusty Garden Galaxy - Nintendo, Mahito Yokota & Koji Kondo.
 - Stage 1 background music: Try Try Again - Yoko Shimomura.